Food irradiation is a process that “improves the safety and extends the shelf life of foods” by applying ionizing radiation to food. What the what??

 I don’t recall how I came across this information about food irradiation.
 Or what prompted me to say, “Hey, wait a minute!” and dig a little deeper.
 I had no intention of writing about food irradiation but here I am.

 Will this make you more self-sufficient?
 Maybe in a roundabout way, if you decide that you’d just as soon avoid treated food.
 Perhaps not.
 Maybe you don’t care if you’re eating irradiated food.
 Me?
 I want you to at least know what you’re putting in your mouth and have the opportunity to make a conscious decision.

-That benign looking graphic up there indicates that a food product has been irradiated.
+Irradiated foods look no different than those that have not been irradiated.
+A benign looking graphic indicates that a food product has been irradiated.
 This FDA website says:

 [C]old pasteurization is defined as the treatment of fresh or processed foods with ionizing radiation that inactivates biological contaminants (insects, molds, parasites, or bacteria), rendering foods safe to consume and extending their storage lifetime.